theKAOSSphere/integra/README.md

 # Integra LV2 Plugin

-Integra is a simple but effective EQ plugin inspired by the functionality of the TC Electronic Integrated Preamp.
+Integra is a simple but effective EQ plugin inspired by the functionality of the TC Electronic Integrated Preamplifier.
 It provides classic Bass and Treble controls and a clean volume adjustment, making it a great utility for subtle tone shaping.

 This plugin is fully compatible with the MOD Audio ecosystem and includes a custom MODGUI.